Exploring the phenomenology of weak adjoint scalars in minimal $R$-symmetric models

 where $s$ is the center of mass energy of the event, and $f_g$ is the gluon distribution function.
 We only compute this production at leading order, and only including the lightest squarks, so we will enhance it with a $K$ factor of 2.

 As evident from \hyperref[sgwidth]{Equation \ref{sgwidth}}, there is a partial cancellation between contributions to $\sigma(pp \rightarrow S_R)$ from left- and right-chiral squark states due to the sign of hypercharge assignments.
 In particular, we find different qualitative behavior depending on whether the lightest squark is a left or right stop. \hyperref[sigma-b2]{Figure \ref{sigma-b2}} shows this explicitly.
 Here we have shown the production cross section using three stop benchmarks, in blue a lighter left stop mass of 800 GeV and right stop mass 900 GeV; in green equal stop masses of 850 GeV; and in orange heavier left stop at 900 GeV and right stop at 800 GeV.
 When the left stop is lighter, the production cross section actually attains a minimum at the mass threshold due to this cancellation.
 This can be seen as a trough in the production plot \hyperref[sigma-b2]{Figure \ref{sigma-b2}} at the onshell threshold of the twice the left handed stop mass.
 We also see that qualitative shape of the production curve changes when when the right handed stop is lighter.
 In particular the trough is no longer present once $m_L\ge m_R$.
 The overall production cross section is also higher in this case as the hypercharge of the left handed squark is larger.
-There is a resonance peak feature in the production cross section plots occurs at twice the right handed stop mass threshold which drastically increases the production cross sections.
-The overall production cross section may be drastically enhanced or depressed near these thresholds.
+There is a resonance peak feature in the production cross section plots, occurring at twice the right handed stop mass threshold, which drastically increases the production cross sections.